Easter weekend fun for all

 With the kids or as a couple, with your friends or as a group – a long weekend in Montréal is a guaranteed good time, especially on this heavenly break!
 Easter weekend is when the city stretches its legs after a long winter and comes out to play in the shimmering spring sun.
 It’s the perfect time for strolls, feasts, artful explorations and games for all ages.

 The Holy Week seems like a good opportunity to experience some of Montréal’s rich religious heritage.
 At the Notre-Dame Basilica of Montréal, the city’s most visited tourist attraction, cultural creators Moment Factory have created a stunning light and sound performance called AURA.
 Time your visit for one of the performances (every day except Sunday).
 Saint Joseph’s Oratory of Mount Royal presents special masses throughout the week, including on Easter Sunday, when the Petits Chanteurs du Mont-Royal boys’ choir will help animate the event.

 Feasts at every meal

 Montréal’s restaurant scene is notorious.
 Brunch is an event most days of the week in Montréal, but the options multiply on long weekends!
 If you’re looking for a quick lunch between adventures, we’ve got a list of exciting lunch spots.
-But if you want to make food itself an adventure, check out one of the many food tours – a tasty, intimate way to get to know this beautiful town.
+Or make it a real experience at restaurant-lounge Modavie – it puts on a special Easter Jazz Lunch on Easter weekend, featuring treats like tagliatelle with grilled octopus and smoked salmon and goat cheese sandwiches.
+Otherwise, make food an adventure with one of Montréal’s many food tours – a tasty, intimate way to get to know this beautiful town.

 Free art in the city

-There’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit, or festivals like Art Souterrain, which turns the Underground Pedestrian Network into a contemporary art gallery.
+There’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit.
 If you’re looking for an artful intro to Old Montréal, explore it through the lens of the light-and-history walking tour Cité Mémoire.
 There are tons of other light-filled installations to enjoy for free, starting with the light show of Jacques-Cartier Bridge, illuminated for Living Connections, an interactive display that reflects the city’s rhythms.

 Child’s play of all sorts